SarathyS101/study-unc/README.md

   - Supabase authentication & RLS for security
   - “View Rooms” page to pick a room & day, see open hours

+## 👨‍🏫 How it Works

+- **Automated Scripts w/ Github Actions**
+  - Github actions runs `scraper/all.py` every Sunday at 2 A.M.
+  - The updated database, including new room schedules, is now accessible by the web app for everyone to use
+- **Authentication**
+  - The web app is still using SupaBase's free OTP Auth right now, as it would cost money to scale
+  - The user would enter their valid UNC email address, following `ad.unc.edu` domain conventions, and then they'd receive a magic link in their email.